 If hiking in the jungle, consider bringing a pair of anti-leech socks.

 There is no risk of yellow fever in Malaysia.
 A certificate of yellow fever vaccination is required for entry if you are coming from countries in South America or sub-Saharan Africa.

 Generally, the level of food hygiene throughout the country is high.
 However, make sure your food and drinking water are safe.
 Food from street vendors should be treated with care.
 Drink only bottled or boiled water, or carbonated (bubbly) drinks in cans or bottles.
 Avoid tap water, fountain drinks, and ice cubes.
 Bring along iodine tablets and portable water filters to purify water if bottled water is not available.
 For precaution, bring along anti-diarrhoea medication and an antibiotic prescribed by your doctor to self-treat moderate to severe diarrhea.

 Recommended vaccines to consider: MMR, Poliomyelitis (childhood booster), Tetanus (childhood booster), Typhoid (food & water borne diseases), Hepatitis A (food & water borne diseases).

 For those venturing outside cities and towns, it is recommended to receive Hepatitis B, Rabies, Japanese B Encephalitis, Tuberculosis and Meningitis.
 For those visiting Sabah and Sarawak.
 Currently, a Malaria prophylaxis is not recommended per low risk in Borneo but consult with your physician.
 Please always contact your physician or travel doctor for a comprehensive consultation.

-Contact us by the link below to recieve our PDF Borneo travel guide and packing list.
+Contact us by the link below to receive our PDF Borneo travel guide and packing list.

 Duchess of Kent Hospital